agam/hakyll-source/posts/building-stuff-part-2.markdown

 sys     0m0.004s
 ```

 That's enough, for me, for now.
+Maybe I'll try the [Poco libraries](http://pocoproject.org/) next and see if they are any better.